 Students register for classes on those days designated on the College calendar.
 No registrations are accepted after the first week of a semester.
 Students register for the fall semester in April.
 Spring semester registration takes place in November.
+Winter and Summer registration opens in November with the Spring.
 A student may register either as a degree or a non-degree student and as a full-time or part-time student.
-Regular students are degree candidates, and they must be in an approved major.
+Degree-seeking candidates must have a major declaration.